-Adventurous travelers began trickling here during the 1940s and '50s, but it took a Hollywood director and a scandalous romance to put Vallarta on the mass tourism radar.
-Long before TMZ photogs chased celebutants and washed-up pop stars around the globe, the paparazzi pursued real movie stars.
+Adventurous travelers began visiting Puerto Vallarta during the 1940s and '50s, but it took a Hollywood director and a scandalous romance to put Vallarta on the mass tourism radar.
 Elizabeth Taylor came to Puerto Vallarta in 1963 to be near Richard Burton, who was on location filming John Huston's “The Night of the Iguana,” as the two were having a highly publicized extramarital affair.
-Photographers followed their every move, and Vallarta instantly became world famous.
+Photographers followed their every move, and Puerto Vallarta instantly became world famous.

 The Marina Vallarta complex sits just north of the Hotel Zone.
 Here, discount chains like Costco and Walmart serve an ever-growing population of Mexican transplants and expatriates from el norte.
 Yet somehow such name-brand consumerism doesn't overshadow Vallarta's prevailing Old Mexico charm.

-The weather is balmy year-round, but it's nicest from mid-December through mid-April.
-This is also the time preferred by migrating humpback whales that swim down from the frigid Arctic to the warm Pacific waters.
+As for when to visit Puerto Vallarta, the weather is balmy year-round, but it's nicest from mid-December through mid-April.
+This is also the time to see migrating humpback whales that swim down from the frigid Arctic to the warm Pacific waters.
 Book your travel reservations several months in advance to guarantee cheap airline flights if you intend to visit during the winter high tourist season.

 Vallarta is very casual; most visitors wear shorts and T-shirts.
-Slacks or nice jeans for men and summer-type dresses for women are appropriate for more upscale local restaurants and some nightclubs.
-A sweater comes in handy for winter evenings; an effective sunblock is a must all year.
+Slacks or nice jeans for men and summer-type dresses for women are appropriate for more upscale restaurants and some nightclubs.
+A sweater comes in handy for winter evenings; effective sunscreen is a must all year.